ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 Other inventory scripts
 =======================

-You can find all included inventory scripts in the `contrib/inventory directory <https://github.com/ansible/ansible/tree/stable-2.9/contrib/inventory>`_.
-General usage is similar across all inventory scripts.
-You can also :ref:`write your own inventory script <developing_inventory>`.
+In Ansible 2.10 and later, inventory scripts moved to their associated collections.
+Many are now in the `community.general scripts/inventory directory <https://github.com/ansible-collections/community.general/tree/main/scripts/inventory>`_.
+We recommend you use :ref:`inventory_plugins` instead.

 .. _using_multiple_sources: